MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (1 December, 2025)
+## Today's Progress (2 December, 2025)

-- **Labwork - text search, parentheses matching, substitution with Vim**

-	- learned: text search, command execution, inserting content from a file
+- **Practice - Linuxjourney.com**

+	- Practised permission commands and concepts
-	- Text substitution
+	- setUID mechanism
+	- real and effective UID - one  tracks and the other grants permission
+	- sticky bit - applies on directory
+	- Effective for a shared folder where file can be created but only owner can delete

 #### notes.md (learning log)